 Budget Variance Analyses

-Typically conducted at the financial statement line item or account level, a budget variance analysis (BVA) is a periodic investigation of the difference between actual results and the expected results of a balance sheet based on a budget.
+Typically conducted at the financial statement line item or account level, a budget variance analysis (BVA) is a periodic investigation of the difference between actual results and the expected results of operations and financial position of the company.

 This type of analysis can often identify errors that would otherwise be missed by more mechanistic transactional control activities because patterns between interrelated accounts and business processes can be more easily assessed.